djeada/Backend-Engineers-Guide/notes/01_api_design/04_stateful_vs_stateless.md

 let counter = 0;
 server.on("request", function(request) {
     counter++;
-    response.send(counter);
+    response.send({counter: counter});
 });
 ```

 In the first scenario, the server does not hold any data between requests and treats each request as an isolated transaction, making it a stateless application.
-In contrast, in the second scenario, the server maintains the counter's state across requests, making it a stateful application.
+In contrast, in the second scenario, the server maintains the counter's state across requests, making it a stateful application